Editor’s note: Updated October 2018.

 These trusted media sources are generally called “influencers” since they’re speaking from a position that makes an audience inherently more likely to listen to them.
 They don’t necessarily have to be famous; they just have to be someone your audience trusts (existing customers, reviewers, news sources, etc.).
 The point of word-of-mouth marketing is to get these influencers talking about your brand.
 If you succeed, you “earn” media.

-But earned media isn’t all sunshine and rainbows.
+But earning media isn’t all sunshine and rainbows.
 While it’s free on paper, in practice it actually costs time, effort and money to cultivate, and it’s really difficult to measure return on investment (we’ll get into that later in this post).

 Secondly, it’s really great, except when it’s not.
 Case in point, this is earned media: